Academics

 This clerkship is divided into four phases: four weeks of a General surgery service or Trauma, two weeks on two specialty services, and two weeks of anesthesiology.
 At the UCH, there are four General surgery services.
 Trauma Service, and a large number of surgery subspecialty services.
 Each handles patients with diseases classically associated with General surgery , Trauma, or the surgical subspecialty area.
 However, there are various emphases from service to service, and the student should familiarize him/herself with these subspecialty emphases if the student has a particular interest in such areas as breast surgery, transplantation surgery, endocrine surgery, etc. Students may also choose to do general surgery at NorthShore University Health System’s Evanston Hospital Campus, Evanston, IL where the service is more general and students have an opportunity to see a more diverse spectrum of cases.

 Students are considered a part of the team and are encouraged to participate actively in ward rounds, inpatient care, outpatient clinics, and the surgery of patients on his/her service.
 All students will participate in a Surgical Simulation Curriculum within the first few weeks of the clerkship.
 Students are encouraged to do outside reading and to attend the various weekly surgical conferences.
 A lecture series will be held at the U of C for all students, with students in Evanston participating via video conferencing.
-The lectures will run from 6:45am-7:30am on Mondays, Tuesdays, Thursdays and Fridays.
+The lectures will run from 4:00 pm-6:15 pm on Tuesdays.
 Students also participate in case presentations at both sites.

 Clinical Evaluation